Transport in Moscow: Bus

 As Metro stations outside the city center are far apart in comparison to other cities, up to 4 km, a bus network radiates from each station to the residential zones.
 Moscow has a bus terminal for long-range and intercity passenger buses (Central Bus Terminal) with daily turnover of about 25 thousand passengers serving about 40% of long-range bus routes in Moscow.
 The terminal is currently demolished and the new one is being constructed.

 Every major street in the city is served by at least one bus route.
-Many of these routes are doubled by a trolleybus routes and have trolley wires over them.
+Many of these routes were doubled by a trolleybus routes and have trolley wires over them.
 The trolleybus network was established in the 1933, and it was the largest in the world up to 2017, when cascading closures led to the decrease of its network.
 It is currently endangered by the introduction of electric buses, which plan to replace the whole trolleybus network by 2021 (having already replaced most routes linking to the centre), despite opposition from Muscovites, who regard the trolleybus as a symbol of the city.
 As of 25 August 2020, the Moscow Trolleybus network was closed, except for a single museum line numbered "Т" that was opened on 4 September 2020.